Where we work

 • Transgender Visibility Day

-• Lesbian Visibility Day
+• International Lesbian Visibility Day

-• International Day for the Elimination of Violence against Women (16 Days of Activism)
+• International Day for the Elimination of Violence against Women

 • World AIDS Day